luisgdelafuente/hal149com/README.md

-# Frontier Agency Website

-A complete, best-in-class Astro website for a business agency with all the features needed to present the company, offerings, news, git-hosted images, ultra-optimized for SEO, and more.

-## PROJECT POLICIES
+# PROJECT POLICIES

 The following rules must be always followed to work in this project and keep this document updated:

 1) **Roadmap must always be clean**, with clear steps and brief names for versions, phases and tasks.
 NO detailed descriptions here.
 2) **Details about challenges and complex tasks** will be included in the corresponding chapter "CHALLENGES & SOLUTIONS"
 3) **AI Never launches commands on the console**, the user will do it manually at the request of the AI, or to proceed with the testing of the development.
+4) I don´t always need a complete description of the work done, only when it has implied a significant amount of work, trials or errors.
+You can finish each task with a small briefing and ask me to test it.

 This README serves as the primary reference for understanding the project structure, deployment process, and development roadmap.
 All AI assistants should consult this document before making modifications.

-## Project Description
+# Project Description

+A complete, best-in-class Astro website for a business agency with all the features needed to present the company, offerings, news, git-hosted images, ultra-optimized for SEO, and more.

 This is our complete business agency website built on the [BlackSpike Astro Landing Page theme](https://astro.build/themes/details/blackspike-astro-landing-page/).
 We've customized it for Frontier Agency's specific business needs while maintaining the modern design and performance optimizations of the original theme, and enhanced it with comprehensive features for a professional agency presence.

-## Roadmap
+# Roadmap

 ## VERSION 1 🚀
 **All basic functionalities and optimizations to get a functional website for our AI Agency including company pages, contact forms, posts, etc.**